grantharper/recipe-index/README.md

 # Recipe Index

-This web application was built to help index and search paper copies of recipes
+This web application was built to help search recipes stored in an elasticsearch index

+## Prerequisites

+Use the `recipe-ocr` project to populate a `recipe` elasticsearch index with recipes

+Update the property file for the desired environment to point to the running elasticsearch server/cluster

 ## Environments